All Episodes

 The press doesn't like him in the main.

-As Jonathan Alter has said here and others say regularly, he lies, he's cruel, he does things that no politician have ever done outside the norm.
+As Jonathan Alter has said here, and others say regularly, he lies, he's cruel, he does things that no politician have ever done outside the norm.

-And you can't keep up with fact checking him.
+And you can't keep up with fact-checking him.

-However, the press, because they're liberally biased, and because they don't like Donald Trump, they regularly do things that are wrong.
+However, the press, because they're liberally biased and because they don't like Donald Trump, they regularly do things that are wrong.

-They do that to Camelaris, too.
+They do that to Kamala Harris too.

 They do that to Joe Biden.

-I do that to politicians.
+They do that to politicians.

-But you know, when I played high school basketball, my coach always told me an error in the first quarter is a mistake, a turnover is not as bad as a turnover or a missed shot in the fourth quarter.
+But, you know, when I played high school basketball, my coach always told me an error in the first quarter is a mistake, a turnover, is not as bad as a turnover or a miss shot in the fourth quarter because there's less time to make up for the error.

 Four days out, the press doing something unfair can have a real impact on the race.